Return to Photo Index Return to Clickable Map Return to Home Page

 Prague, Czechoslovakia

-Vista of the Hungarian capital including the Buda Castle and the Danube River -
+Vista of the Hungarian capital including the Buda Castle and the Danube River.
+It was in the Budapest train station where I met a very intelligent,

 Budapest, Hungary

-View across the Danube River to the historic city center; the city was founded by the Celtics -
+View across the Danube River to the "Inner City" - the historical old town of Pest.
+The city was founded by the Celtics and did not

 Budapest, Hungary